jadohu/jadohu.github.io/_pages/about.md

 My research focuses on **enhancing the efficiency of foundation models**, particularly auto-regressive generative models.
 I aim to improve inference-time efficiency by optimizing memory usage and reducing latency, leveraging techniques such as **speculative decoding** and **knowledge distillation**, among others.

+Additionally, I am interested in advancing the efficiency and effectiveness of **Large Reasoning Models (LRMs)** on complex reasoning tasks.
+Specifically, my goal is to develop methods that significantly accelerate and/or enhance reasoning model during both training and inference time.

 ## Publications
 - **<font size="4">LANTERN: Accelerating Visual Autoregressive Models with Relaxed Speculative Decoding</font>**